arshbot/awesome-ctv-csfs/README.md

 # Awesome CTV+CSFS

-A curated list of resources, tools, and projects related to CHECKTEMPLATEVERIFY (CTV) and CAT+Simplicity (CSFS) in Bitcoin.
+A curated list of resources, tools, and projects related to OP_CHECKTEMPLATEVERIFY (CTV) and OP_CHECKSIGFROMSTACK (CSFS) in Bitcoin.

 ## Table of Contents
 - [Projects](#projects)